YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 }
 ```

-When a function name is used as an operand, the compiler substitutes it with the address of the function.
-The address substituted is an
+When a function name is used as an operand, the compiler substitutes the address of the function in its place.
+The address substituted is  relative to the COD register.
-offset from the start of the code segment which is essentially an address relative to the COD register.

 ```pawn
 f()
 {
     print("f() was called.");
 }

 main ()
 {
    #emit PUSH.C 0 // number of bytes taken up by arguments (explained later)